Damedol and the Only Fan in the World: Characters

 At 19, she is the youngest member of Merry☆Universe.

 Publication

 The series is written and illustrated by Kirishimo.
 It was originally posted on Twitter on December 11, 2022, where it gained popularity and received over 90,000 likes.
-Kirishimo was inspired to make the manga by the idea of making a series where a boy would embarrass a shy girl, as well as the idea of the boy one-sidedly liking the girl while the girl was also happy about his feelings.
+Kirishimo was inspired to draw the manga by the idea of drawing a blushing girl and a straight-faced guy who makes her blush, as well as the idea of a guy liking a girl one-sidedly and the girl is embarrassed but secretly happy about his feelings.
 It later began serialization on Comic Smart's manga platform Ganma! on May 23, 2023.
 Ichijinsha published the first tankōbon volume on January 25, 2024.
-Three volumes have been released as of February 2025.
+Five volumes have been released as of September 2026.

 During their panel at Anime NYC 2025, Mangamo announced that they had licensed the series for English publication.